taliamo/Final_Project/README.md

 5) Statistically analyze the CO2/sound relationship.
 I will look for correlation relationships in a non-normal dataset; as seen in "Analyzing_Data.ipynb" in the "Scripts" directory.

-6) Create appendices for the data.
-I will also have cleanly organized datasets that can be included in appendices for further analysis at a later date.
+6) Store the different dataframes I created in a "data" directory for later use, and/or to include appendices of raw data in publications.

+Current issues: I have created a unified script for my project called "main_script.ipynb" in the "Scripts" directory in "organ_pitch".
+I have a few issues, particularly with selecting out the date value I want (I tried using regular expressions).
+Any help with that would be appreciated.
+I need to select out that date for both datafiles (pitch and environmental data).